Mass Eye and Ear Ophthalmology: Celebrating 200 Years of Excellence in Patient Care, Research, and Education

 In 1940, Paul A. Chandler, MD, who would go on to become a national leader in the diagnosis and management of glaucoma, joined the clinical staff at Mass Eye and Ear, where he developed a busy glaucoma referral practice.

 In 1943, W. Morton Grant, MD, joined the Howe Laboratory at Mass Eye and Ear, and quickly became Dr. Chandler’s most frequent research collaborator.
-Dr. Grant also served as the second director of the Glaucoma Service (then known as the Glaucoma Consultation Service), succeeding Robert Trotter, MD.
+In 1955, they officially founded the Glaucoma Service (then known as the Glaucoma Consultation Service), and Dr. Grant served as its second director, succeeding Robert Trotter, MD.
 Together, the two friends and colleagues helped transform both the clinical and investigative disciplines of glaucoma.

 Drs.
 Chandler and Grant were also highly respected educators and mentors, dedicated to teaching the next generation of glaucoma specialists.
 When they met weekly for lunch to discuss interesting glaucoma cases and problems, they encouraged trainees to bring their own bagged lunch and join them for the informal discussions.
 In 1982, fellows who trained under the pair founded The Chandler-Grant Society to carry on their legacy.
 One such trainee was the late David Epstein, MD, who would go on to become one of the most influential leaders in glaucoma and glaucoma research in the modern era.
 Dr. Epstein, who went on to lead the Glaucoma Service after Dr. Grant, believed learning directly from the patient’s presentation, investigating first in the clinic, but if that didn’t solve the issue, taking the question to the laboratory to determine mechanism and treatment.
 David Epstein was a true student of Drs.
 Chandler and Grant.